korupso/OVinder/documents/sleep-reports.md

 ### 1/5
 **Description**
 I think I got used to my alarm sound, since I did not hear it today.
 I'll have to change it for tomorrow to see how it affects my morning.

+## 03.07.2020
+### 3/5
+**Description**
+I was barely able to sleep yesterday night.
+I did not feel very well and involuntairily stood up almost all night.
+I managed to wake up though, which is good.